symphatixe/GoCoding-Python/[1]/README.md

 ### Skills:
 - Understand how to user Python user input
-- Store the user input inside a
+- Store the user input inside of a variable and then use it inside a print statement using concatenation